margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful to feel a little boy in a dream wake me up
 * Grateful for the love of the start of a new day at school
 * Grateful for the leader at a workflow engineering and design project who loves Montessori education
+* Grateful for the charity button on Instagram
+* Grateful for religious liberty

 <br>